-- The application of rapid urban assessment methods has developed a capacity in Kathmandu, Nepal, and Hyderabad, India, to undertake rapid urban emission inventories which are the basis for policy development and health risk assessment in cities. - The work conducted under the Malé Declaration has made it clear that the most important pollutant in Kathmandu is particulate matter, largely from the transport sector, which is known to have the greatest impact on human health. - The Malé Declaration now has the capacity to calculate the distribution of emissions the rapid urban assessment methodology enabling targeted strategies to be developed to reduce air pollution in the hotspots. - The validity of these inventories has been cross-checked by monitoring data which show reasonable agreement.
+- The application of rapid urban assessment methods has developed capacity in Kathmandu, Nepal, and Hyderabad, India, to undertake rapid urban emission inventories which are the basis for policy development and health risk assessment in cities. - The validity of these inventories has been cross-checked by monitoring data which show reasonable agreement. - The work conducted under the Malé Declaration has made it clear that the most important pollutant in Kathmandu is particulate matter, largely from the transport sector, which is known to have the greatest impact on human health. - The Malé Declaration now has the capacity to calculate the distribution of emissions the rapid urban assessment methodology enabling targeted strategies to be developed to reduce air pollution in the hotspots.